Create an SEO-optimized blogging template in Notion for effective content planning and structuring

 - Click on the + New button and choose Database from the menu.

-- Select the Table view to get started.
+- Select the Table view to begin.

 - Fill in details for each blog post entry, including publication date, title, status (e.g., draft, scheduled, published), category, and tags.